 Dillon uses the pronouns they/them.

-Bonnie Brayton, Disabled Women’s Network of Canada, Montreal, QC
+Bonnie Brayton, Disabled Women’s Network of Canada

 Bonnie Brayton has been the National Executive Director of DAWN-RAFH Canada (Disabled Women’s Network of Canada) since May 2007.
 DAWN Canada is located in La Maison Parent-Roback, a Quebec feminist collective in Montreal.